jweisgarber/data-structures-walkthrough/1-queues.md

 `var shoppingLine = new Queue<string>();`

 This would provide us with a brand new queue that stores string values.
+Adding items to the queue usually takes O(n) time while removing from the queue takes O(1) time.

 ## ii.
 Example
 Let's get started by observing the queue at work.
 In [Queues-Example.cs](Queues-Example.cs),